-Like any other investments, one of the things to be concerned about, and perhaps one of the most crucial in cryptocurrency is keeping them safe.
+Like any other investment, one of the things to be concerned about, and perhaps one of the most crucial in cryptocurrency is keeping them safe.
 Crypto money, like Bitcoin, has been surging at an all-time high these days.
 And as their value increases, the risks are also becoming more serious.
-If you plan to purchase crypto coins or tokens or already have, you have to make sure they are secure.
+If you plan to purchase crypto coins or tokens or already have them, you have to make sure they are secure.
 In this article, you will learn a few tips on how to store crypto tokens.

-If you have in the crypto world for some time, you know that most traders use Coinbase and other exchange platforms like GDAX, Poloniez, and Bitfinex to buy, sell, send, receive, and exchange crypto coins, tokens, and altcoins.
+If you have been in the crypto world for some time, you know that most traders use Coinbase and other exchange platforms like GDAX, Poloniez, and Bitfinex to buy, sell, send, receive, and exchange crypto coins, tokens, and altcoins.
 However, this is method is really risky as what happened a few years ago involving Mt.
 Gox.
 Ensure that your coins and tokens are safe by following the methods below.

 Methods On How To Store Crypto Tokens